Qhig/cross-wavelet-transform/README.md

   The core function to calculate dt in the time-frequency domain by wavelet cross-spectrum analysis.

 * **plotting_example.py** <br/><br/>
-  An example of using the cwt function on synthetic data.
+  An example of using the xwt function on synthetic data.
 Plots come with one click.

 * **ori_waveform.npy** <br/>
   **new_waveform.npy** <br/><br/>